rb118/PortfolioProject/COVID_Project/README.md

 ***

-### 3. Show countries and their max total death count
+### 3. What is the max total death count for each location?

 ``` sql
 SELECT location, MAX(CAST(total_deaths AS int)) AS TotalDeathCount